-Change doesn’t come easily, and it definitely doesn’t come overnight.
-Not substantial change, anyway.
-Getting tired of your own bullshit takes eating spoonfuls at every meal until you can’t stand yourself any longer.
-Unfortunately, no one educates us about how to change ourselves before needing to change ourselves.
-No one shows us how to match the frequency of the reality we want.
+Change doesn’t come easily, and it definitely doesn’t come overnight; not substantial change, anyway.
+Getting tired of your own bullshit takes eating spoonfuls at every meal, until you can’t stand yourself any longer.
+But no one shows us how to change ourselves before we need it desperately, no one shows us how to match the frequency of the reality we want.
 How to create a stronger sense of self, a sense of value, of who we are.
 How to bring out an excitement about ourselves and share it with others.
 How to trick the mind into arriving at the destination before our life does.
-These are all things we learn on our own.
-In my case, there was something I thought I’d try.
+These are things we have to decide to learn on our own.

-One year ago I decided to live on my own.
-It doesn’t sound like much, but for me it was the thing I wanted the most, the thing I feared the most, and the thing I knew would bring me closer to the person I wanted to be (on that note, your gut feeling is ALWAYS right.)
-I knew that I was going to live in Portsmouth for one more year while studying my master’s, and that my job paid just about enough to finally go for it.
-I did the maths and the overthinking and then I went house hunting across the city, with my only condition being that the place was unfurnished.
-After all, it had always been my dream to decorate my first house – where I had, I just knew I had, to live on my own.
+Recently, I decided to live on my own for a while.
+It was the thing I wanted the most, the thing I feared the most, and the thing I knew would bring me closer to the person I wanted to be.
+I was going to live in Portsmouth for one more year while finishing my master’s (and working full time) so I did the maths and the overthinking and then went searching.
+My only condition was that the place was unfurnished, for it had always been my dream to decorate my first house – where I had, I just knew I had, to live on my own first.

 The first studio was awful.
 Tiny, smelly, cheap in every way.
 I was close to taking it only because it would have been mine.
-That’s how badly I wanted something of my own.
-The second place, however, was perfection.
-A one bedroom flat in the city centre at a price beyond reasonable became my home for the next 12 months.
+The second place, however, was perfection, and I signed for it then and there.
+A one bedroom flat in the city centre at a price beyond reasonable became my home for the next 12+ months.
 I put all my energy and enthusiasm into furnishing it as quickly as I could while sleeping at my best friend’s house.
 I must have done it all in less than a week, though.
-Charity shops, friends’ generosity and some savings made this flat look like everything I had ever dreamed of.
+Charity shops, friends’ generosity and some savings made my new flat look like everything I dreamed of.
 And then, I moved in.
 And I cried.
 A lot.

 And then, darker things creep in.
 Life gets boring.
 You don’t know how to entertain yourself, and all your friends are busy.
 No one cares what you do with your days.
 No one cares if you tidy up or nah.
 You sit in bed, recalling with embarrassing clarity all the times when you were messy-hearted, irrational, and wrong.
 You host some parties and let them see white teeth and a mouth widened, because anything else pushes them away.
 You don’t tell them that sometimes loneliness feels like being offered a full meal, and not being able to eat it.
 You think of the many privileges and blessings, but not find them to be enough.
 You think of yourself as ungrateful and weak and unable to come out of those endless, inescapable places.
 But you escape them.
 You escape them every time.

-And you realise it was all just necessary weather, because here’s the thing.
-There is probably nothing scarier than living alone.
+And you realise it was all just necessary weather, because here’s the thing: there aren’t many things as scary as living alone for the first time.
 Going through the hell of your mind, alone, in perfect silence, and making some kickass dinner at the same time?
 Seriously, what else is there left in the world to scare you?
 No one can hurt us more than we can hurt ourselves.
 No one.
-If you manage to survive your own self and the insanely absurd ways in which you, yourself, torture you, suddenly someone’s nasty comment becomes a piece of cake – and you’ll probably eat it too.
+If you manage to survive your own self and the insanely absurd ways in which you, yourself, torture you, suddenly someone’s nasty comment becomes a piece of cake – and you’ll probably eat it, too.
 Poisonous?
 Have you seen my thoughts?
 This is great!
 Got more?